Voxscript/voxscript.github.io/termsofuse.md

-layout: page
+layout: default
-title: "Terms of Use"
+title: "Voxscript :: Terms of Use"
-permalink: /TermsOfUse
+permalink: /termsofuse

 # Terms of Use for VoxScript - Microsoft Teams Plugin